-Option Meaning norc Does not read the initialization file 7.bashrc if the shell is interactive.
-This is on by default if the shell is invoked as sb . posix Changes the behavior of bash to follow the POSIX guidelines more closely where the default operation of bash is different. quiet Shows no information on shell startup.
-This is the default. rcfile file Executes commands read from file instead of the initialization file 'bashrc , if the shell is interactive. version Shows the version number of this instance of bash and then exits.
+Option Meaning help Displays a usage message and exits. login Makes bash act as if invoked as a login shell.
+Same as -I. noediting Does not use the GNU readline library to read command lines if interactive. noprofile Does not read the startup file /etc/profile or any of the personal initialization files. norc Does not read the initialization file ~/.bashrc if the shell is interactive.
+This is on by default if the shell is invoked as sh. posix Changes the behavior of bash to follow the POSIX guidelines more closely where the default operation of bash is different. quiet Shows no information on shell startup.
+This is the default. rcfile file ,init-file file Executes commands read from file instead of from the initialization file ~/.bashrc if the shell is interactive. verbose Equivalent to -v. version Shows the version number of this instance of bash and then exits.